Raising children is tough but it can also be extremely rewarding.

 1. “I learn by watching you.
 Become a role model for me.”

-Showing is better than telling in parenting
+Showing is better than telling in good parenting.

 “Be a good role model” seems pretty obvious.
 But it’s easier said than done.
 Remember the last time your kid was pushing and pushing and finally you yelled?